 - Drink plenty of water as dehydration can raise blood glucose levels. - Sunburn can raise blood glucose levels, so avoid spending long hours in the sun and wear sunscreen of at least 30 SPF and children or people with pale skin should use 50 SPF. - Shield your meter from the sun and test strips should be kept in a cool, dry place. - People who use a pump may need to protect the adhesive patch from perspiration by using an antiperspirant at the contact site. - In very hot weather insulin is absorbed more quickly, so test regularly to avoid hypos.

 Perhaps worth remembering...
-It is holiday, so enjoy it!
-If we can be of help in any way, please contact:
+It's a holiday, so enjoy it!

-InDependent Diabetes Trust [IDDT]

-PO Box 294,

-Northampton

-NN1 4XS
+Copyright © March 2023 IDDT, PO Box 294, Northampton NN1 4XS InDependent Diabetes Trust PO Box 294 Northampton NN1 4XS